Walmart Robots Will Scan Empty Shelves At 90 Seconds Per Aisle

 Walmart’s new robots resemble portable air conditioners, but they’re much more sophisticated than that.
 Created by Bossa Nova Robotics, these robots roll around the store and can scan an entire aisle in just 90 seconds, detailed the Sacramento Bee.
 The robots will conduct inventory, as well as let human employees know to fix mispriced or misplaced merchandise.
 Fifty robots are in various Walmarts across the country, most recently in California.

-The robots are six feet tall, and captures two terabytes of data in two minutes, according to Wired.
+The robots are six feet tall and capture two terabytes of data in two minutes, according to Wired.
 It uses lasers, 2D cameras, and 3D cameras to do its job.
 Tiffany Wilson, a representative for Walmart, assured people that the robots will not be replacing human employees.

 Jeremy King, the CTO of Walmart, said that the robots are “50% more efficient than a human doing the same task.”
 Also, the robots can do the job more often, as currently, human employees only scan the shelves twice a week, according to Business Insider.
 And although King didn’t say so, we all know that robots don’t call in sick, complain, or get tired.